When teens speak, do people listen?

 Commitment to Community

 Role models are other-focused as opposed to self-focused.
-They are usually active in their communities, freely giving of the time and talents to benefit people.
+They are usually active in their communities, freely giving of their time and talents to benefit people.
 Students admired people who served on local boards, reached out to neighbors in need, voted, and were active members of community organizations.

 Selflessness and Acceptance of Others